 No safe level; long-term consequences

-In 2012, the Centers for Disease Control concluded that there is no safe level of lead exposure for children, and that even low blood lead levels – levels much lower than traditionally considered “elevated” – can lead to IQ deficits, attention-related behaviors, and poor academic achievement.
+In 2012, the Centers for Disease Control concluded that there is no safe level of lead exposure for children.
+They also determined that even low blood lead levels – much lower than those traditionally considered “elevated” – can lead to IQ deficits, attention-related behaviors, and poor academic achievement.
 The harm caused by lead can be irreversible, effectively robbing kids of their full potential.
 Although thankfully rare, high lead exposures, especially among vulnerable populations, can have fatal consequences.
 Sadly, in the year 2000, New Hampshire experienced the nation’s most recent fatality caused by lead poisoning – the death of a two-year-old Sudanese girl in Manchester, in the year 2000.

 A shared risk

 But the problem extends far beyond these communities.
-Based on the prevalence of aging housing stock and other factors, 57 percent of all New Hampshire municipalities have been designated as high-risk “universal screening” communities, meaning that all children in those cities and towns should be tested for lead (as I’ll discuss in a future blog, far from 100 percent of children in those communities are actually tested).
+Based on the prevalence of aging housing stock and other factors, 57 percent of all New Hampshire municipalities have been designated as high-risk “universal screening” communities.
+That means that all children in those cities and towns should be tested for lead (right now, far from 100 percent of children in those communities are tested).
 And, of course, even beyond New Hampshire’s universal screening communities, wherever pre-1978 buildings containing lead-based paint are present, the risk remains.

 The high cost of childhood lead poisoning